soltrinox/SpeechRecognizer/README.md

 # SpeechRecognizer
 Simple Android Speech Recognizer.
-Send result via POST to target Server.

-Uses Google Speech for recognition.
-Pretty unreliable...
+Using this framework to test out Google Cloud Speech API.